application-research/estuary-docs/documentation/index.md

 That being said, if you are content with opaque systems, something as transparent and globally operated like Filecoin may not appeal to you.

-## What makes Estuary different than IPFS?
+## How does Estuary use Filecoin and IPFS

 The setup of our node has familiar parts for those who are comfortable with IPFS.